Read time: 14 minutes

-Step 7: Under the Select Output Type window, select the MBOX file as the output type and click Next.
+Step 4: Select the Output type as MBOX file and click Next.

-You will be notified when your converted MBOX file gets saved to the specified location.
-Click OK to finish the conversion process.
+Step 8: The required file gets saved to the specified location.
+Click OK to finish the process.

 If we look at the various methods discussed so far, the one with lesser steps, quick results, and trusted source will always catch the user’s attention.
 Summing up, the only way to get the most effective results in a short interval of time is to use a reliable third-party tool like Kernel Import PST to Thunderbird.
 Get ready to download, install and use it for free now.